meganz/mpenc_doc/source/protocol.rst

 also define a *chain hash* built from the sequence of accepted packets, that members verify the consistency of after each operation finishes.

-We also handle further details both in the algorithm (e.g. for new members that don't know "the previous operation", and to authenticate the parent references) as well as in the implementation (e.g. for 1-packet operations that are both "final" and "initial).

 The advantage of this *implicit* agreement is that it has zero bandwidth cost, generalises to *any* membership change protocol, and does not depend on the liveness of a particular member as it would if we had an explicit leader.

+There are further details and cases in both the algorithm and implementation.
+For example, we have additional logic to handle new members who don't know "the previous operation", and define a general method to authenticate the parent references.
+We also arrange the code carefully to behave correctly for 1-packet operations, where the packet acts both as an "initial" and a "final" packet in our definitions above.

 To cover the other :ref:`distributed-systems` cases, we also have a system of rules on how to react to various channel and session events.
 These work roughly along these principles:

-- Every operation's target members (i.e. new members and remaining members) must all be in the channel to see the first packet (otherwise it is ignored) and remain there for the duration of the operation (otherwise it auto-fails).
+- Every operation's target members (i.e. joining members and remaining members) must all be in the channel to see the first packet (otherwise it is ignored) and remain there for the duration of the operation (otherwise it auto-fails).